Pierre Casiraghi: Sailboat racing

 Casiraghi is a participant in the sport of sailboat racing.
-In January 2014, he was part of the Masarati team in the Cape2Rio competition.
-His team completed the journey from Cape Town to Rio in a record 10 days, 11 hours.
-29 minutes, and 57 seconds.
+In January 2014, he was part of the Maserati team in the Cape2Rio competition.
+His team completed the journey from Cape Town to Rio in a record 10 days, 11 hours, 29 minutes, and 57 seconds.
 Casiraghi was a crew member of the Monaco Racing Fleet captained by Tommaso Chieffi which was first to cross the finish line in the 2013 edition of the Palermo-Monte Carlo Regatta.
 Casiraghi and the Monaco Racing Fleet also won the 10th edition of the Palmero-Monte Carlo race in August 2014., Casiraghi's boat, the Esimit Europa 2, was the winner of the Giraglia Rolex Cup in June 2014.

 Casiraghi is the skipper of Team Malizia, the crew which sails a hydrofoil sailboat (also called a foiling catamaran) in the annual GC32 Racing Tour.
 Team Malizia takes its name from Il Malizia, which means The Cunning, and which was the nickname assigned to Casiraghi's medieval ancestor François Grimaldi.
 Together with Boris Herrmann from Team Malizia he transported Greta Thunberg and her father Svante Thunberg across the Atlantic to enable her participation in the annual United Nations Framework Convention on Climate Change.

 In August 2017, Casiraghi paired with Boris Herrmann to sail in the Fastnet Race.
 Starting at Cowes, moving up to Ireland and then back down to Devonshire, they finished the race in third place.